-Demo mode lets you experience SeaNav's navigation features on land.
+Experience all SeaNav's navigation features at home.
 Slide the setting switch on (right) to position you at sea ready to navigate our demo route and try out the features below.
 You can also read these instructions on a web page using the following link Demo guide.
 Useful to have open to read on your laptop or other device at the same time as running this demo on your iPad or iPhone.

 N.B.
 Slide the switch back to return to normal use.
 Sliding it off and then on again will position the demo route at the beginning again.